- Start date: 1 February 2019

 - Primary investigator: Professor Adrian Favell

-- Co-investigators: Dr Yasmin Hussain, Dr Albert Varela, Dr Paul Bagguley, Dr Roxana Barbulescu, Dr Andrew Wallace
+- Co-investigators: Dr Yasmin Hussain, Dr Albert Varela, Professor Paul Bagguley, Dr Roxana Barbulescu, Dr Andrew Wallace

 - External co-investigators: Dr Zinovijus Ciupijus (Leeds University Business School)

 Northern Exposure: Race, Nation and Disaffection in “Ordinary” Towns and Cities after Brexit, is a major social science project which will examine the implications of Brexit on race relations, new migrations and Northerners’ sense of place and belonging.

 The North of England has played a central role in debates about the causes and consequences of the Brexit referendum, especially in the widespread perception of a divided Britain.
 The North of England is viewed as a place of simmering racism and xenophobia: pitting White British, older British minority groups, and newer incomers such as asylum seekers or East European workers against each other in deprived and depressed post-industrial locations.

 Northern Exposure interrogates these perceptions of the North, while broaching sensitive questions of everyday nationalism, race and racism in largely understudied and marginalised places.
 The project fills out and enriches the argument that the disaffection expressed by voters, or in tensions seen in particular communities, is linked to the long term post-industrial transformation of the region.

 Funded by the Economic and Social Research Council (ESRC), the project will run from February 2019 to May 2021 and will see a team investigate exactly how Brexit impacts upon local communities in the North, amidst growing inequalities and post-industrial decline.